ernstki/terrific-terminal-apps-python/index.md

 --
 * Do not use stdout for messages and errors

+--
+  * screw this up and users end up with data + errors intermingled
-  * stdout is for data, or other user-requested output --
+  * **standard out is for data**, or other user-requested output --

-* Always raise an error if something goes wrong
-  * I would add: **and return non-zero*
+  * **standard error is for errors** and other "exceptional" messages
 ---
 ## The science of being terrific (cont'd)

+* Always raise an error if something goes wrong
+  * I would add, critically: **and return a non-zero exit code** --

 * Validate your parameters
   * make sure integers are integers, input files are readable